VivianBass/GeneFamilies/doc/Section-Description.md

 The files contain data on pairwise sequence similarities for orthologs and paralogs, used to identify these relationships.

+# Load Data:
+# Load gene pairs for orthologs and paralogs, rather than just lists of genes.
+# Work with specific pairs of genes, instead of individual gene lists.

 - 3.  `load_gene_families_data.R`